CausesBy Mayo Clinic Staff

 The production of sperm is a complex process and requires normal functioning of the testicles (testes) as well as the hypothalamus and pituitary glands — organs in your brain that produce hormones that trigger sperm production.
 Once sperm are produced in the testicles, delicate tubes transport them until they mix with semen and are ejaculated out of the penis.
 Problems with any of these systems can affect sperm production.
-Also, there are problems of abnormal sperm shape (morphology) or movement (motility).
-Often the cause of low sperm count isn't ever identified.

 Low sperm count can be caused by a number of health issues and medical treatments.
 Some of these include:

 - Antibodies that attack sperm.
 Anti-sperm antibodies are immune system cells that mistakenly identify sperm as harmful invaders and attempt to destroy them.
-This is especially common in men who've had a vasectomy.

 - Undescended testicles.
 During fetal development one or both testicles sometimes fail to descend from the abdomen into the sac that normally contains the testicles (scrotum).
 Decreased fertility is more likely in men with this condition.